 Quantitative methods that require measurement of zone diameters have not been shown to provide reproducible estimates of the susceptibility of bacteria to daptomycin.
 The use of the disk diffusion method is not recommended with daptomycin3,4.

 Standardized susceptibility test procedures require the use of laboratory controls to monitor and ensure the accuracy and precision of supplies and reagents used in the assay, and the techniques of the individuals performing the test2,3.
-Standard daptomycin powder should provide the range of MIC values noted in Table 10.
+Standard daptomycin powder should provide the ranges of MIC values noted in Table 10.

-Table 10: Acceptable Quality
+Table 10: Acceptable Quality Control Ranges for

 |Quality Control Strain||Broth Dilution MIC Range* (mcg/mL)|